Disc-epics/HOPE/README.md

 ## Getting a local development server to run

 It is *highly* recommended to use Linux or macOS as a development environment for this project.
-On windows, you can use [windows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+On windows, you can use [windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Acquiring the credentials

 The database, twilio account, and other various things are password protected, and the passwords do not live in this repository for safety reasons.
 So, all the credentials are stored in a JSON file, named `creds.json`.
-This is in the DISC sharepoint foler and should be downloaded and put in the `server` directory.
+This is in the DISC sharepoint folder and should be downloaded and put in the `server` directory.
 No extra configuration should be necessary.

 ### Prerequisites